 Patti Quigley, Executive Director

 Patti became active in women’s issues after her husband Patrick was killed on September 11, 2001.
 He was a passenger on United Flight 175, the second plane to hit the World Trade Center.
 After her husband’s death, Patti was overwhelmed by the enormous outpouring of emotional support from around the world.
 Soon after the United States invaded Afghanistan, she became aware of the vast differences between her experience as a widow and the treatment of her counterparts in Afghanistan.

 Patti also supports and works for other nonprofit organizations and public service groups in her community.
 She is a founding board member of the National Charity League Wellesley Chapter where she helped mothers and their daughters work together on philanthropic activities to support area nonprofits.
 As a past co-president of the Wellesley Education Foundation, Patti gathered support and funding for innovative ideas to help teachers create an environment where kids can think outside of the box.
-She is also an annual participant in the Pan Mass Challenge, cycling to raise money for cancer research.
+Patti is also a former member of the Wellesley Public Schools School Committee.

 Patti resides in Wellesley, Massachusetts, and is the mother of Rachel and Leah.

 Caitlin Irwin earned a BA in classics from Pitzer College in 2005.
 She has worked in a variety of positions including museum intern, customer service manager, and after-school teacher.
 From 2010 to 2012 she served as an AmeriCorps VISTA volunteer in low-income and under-served communities in Kansas and West Virginia.
 She currently volunteers teaching dance to incarcerated women at the South Middlesex Correctional Center in Framingham, Massachusetts, and is assisting in the formation of a new nonprofit, the Moving Steps Foundation.